An important note to fiduciaries:

 - Unlike most Estate Tag Companies, Auctioneers focus most of their marketing directly to private collectors through direct mail and the Internet.

-Simply put, if you are liquidating a major estate and do not get a proposal from an AANC Member, you are likely to cost your clients a
+Simply put, if you are liquidating a major estate and do not get a proposal from an AANC Member, you are likely to cost your clients a significant amount of money.

 Worldwide Internet presence translates into realizing the highest prices at auction for your consigned property.
-This means your material will be viewed by far more qualified bidders, multiples more, when consigned to an AANC member auctioneer.
+This means your material will be viewed by far more qualified bidders, multiples more, when consigned to an AANC member Auctioneer.

 North Carolina auctioneers utilize leading online bidding platforms and host a wide variety of top quality auction houses.
 Member Auctioneers are there to help people acquire wonderful items and when they are ready, at an appropriate time of their choosing, assist them in selling via the multiple platforms available.

-Check the Auctioneers Association of North Carolina website for a member auctioneer near you.
+Check the Auctioneers Association of North Carolina website for a member Auctioneer near you.